openPMD/openPMD-standard/STANDARD.md

     - type: *(double / REAL8)*
     - description: unit-conversion factor to multiply the stored data with to be represented in SI
-    - example: 1.0e-9
+    - example: `1.0e-9`

   - `unitDimension`
-    - reserved for future use (requires struct-attribute support)
+    - see general section above
     - powers of the 7 base measures characterizing this data set (length L, mass M, time T, electric current I, thermodynamic temperature theta, amount of substance N, luminous intensity J)